 Her experience comes from multiple ethnographic studies conducted on public plazas, neighborhoods, and a month-long participatory observation project at the Occupy Portland site.
 Previously, Katrina was also a part of the Urban Organization through the Ages research project at Arizona State University where she created a typology to analyze open spaces from the earliest cities to today.
 She also has experience in survey research and quantitative methods.
-Most recently, Katrina was writing about urban anthropology on her personal blog and various other websites and now assists in writing and managing articles at PPS.
+Most recently, Katrina was writing about urban anthropology on her personal blog and various other websites and now manages content and the biannual training courses at PPS.

 Portland State University, Masters in Urban Studies, focus in Public Space